AutoBE

 description: string

-Detailed description of the authorization role
+Detailed description of the authorization actor

 Provides a comprehensive explanation of: